esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 - `exercise`: for exercises; see example [here](#exercises-and-online-resources-files)

 Finally, the `order` field determines the sequence in which chapters appear on the module's overview page.
 Since the learning objectives are expected to come first, `order` should be set to `0` in the `info.md` file.

+## The `media` folder

+The `media` folder gathers any media used in your module, including presentation images, videos, and module's thumbnail image.
+The thumbnail image is mandatory, as it is required by the `thumbnail` field in `index.md`.

 ## The slides file